Skip to content

 return b;

-}Step 4 — Understanding the Processor's "Modes"
+Step 4 – Understanding Processor "Modes"

-Cortex-M's Simplified Model: Thread and Handler
+The Cortex-M Simplified Model: Thread and Handler

-Exceptions Are More Than Just Interrupts
+Exceptions Are Not Just Interrupts

 When an exception occurs, the processor needs to know where the corresponding handler function is located.
-ARM's solution is the Vector Table—an array of function pointers stored in memory, where each exception type corresponds to one entry.
+ARM's solution is the Vector Table—an array of function pointers stored in memory, where each exception type corresponds to an entry.

 /// @brief Cortex-M 向量表结构示意